tomiyee/tetris-python/README.md

 instance, if your model takes the time of 10 frames to come up with an output, the Tetris app will render 9 frames as if your Tetris Bot gave no input and use the input on the 10th frame.
 This is to incentivize efficiency in code.
-This timeout feature can be toggled by entering a casual mode (enabling the debug flag).
+This timeout feature can be toggled by entering a casual mode (enabling the `--debug` flag).

 ### Tetris Game State Methods